Homelessness, housing worry voters in Kingston and the Islands | CBC News

 Homelessness, housing worry voters in Kingston and the Islands

-Before the COVID-19 pandemic, demand at the Partners in Mission food bank in Kingston, Ont., served between 45 and 55 families per day, but that has increased each of the past two years, according to Tony Mader, the food bank's long-serving operations manager.
+Before the COVID-19 pandemic, the Partners in Mission food bank in Kingston, Ont., served between 45 and 55 families per day, according to Tony Mader, the food bank's long-serving operations manager.

 Today, it's more like 65 to 70.